-#SS(0) If the starting or ending stack address is not within the stack segment.

-#AC(0) If an unaligned memory reference is made while the current privilege level
+#SS(0) If the starting or ending stack address is not within the stack segment. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference is made while the current privilege level is 3 and alignment checking is enabled.